-In 1952, Whittaker Chambers wrote “Witness”, an autobiographical account of his life, his break with the Communist Party, and the eventual trial of Alger Hiss after Chambers told the FBI there were Communists in high-level positions in the U.S. Government.
+In 1952, Whittaker Chambers wrote “Witness”, an autobiographical account of his life, his break with the Communist Party, his conversion to Christianity from atheism, and the eventual trial of Alger Hiss after Chambers told the FBI there were Communists in high-level positions in the U.S. Government.

 The book was recommended to me around 1994.
-I remember getting about halfway through it, and running out of steam.
-I just didn’t know enough of the history and politics of the 1930s and 40s to follow along.
+I remember getting about halfway through it and running out of steam.
+I just didn’t know enough about the history and politics of the 1930s and 40s to follow along.
 There were too many names to remember and I didn’t know which were most significant.
-The book sat on my shelf for years and I eventually gave it away.
+The book sat on my shelf for years, and I eventually gave it away.
 I always had it in my mind that I should finish it.

 Last year I found “Witness” on audible.com.
 I loved it.
 In fact, I listened to it again and even bought a newer physical copy of the book to make notes in.
 What changed my experience?
 Being older and having seen more politics has helped.
 For example, my own experience allows me to see strong similarities between what is happening politically today and what was happening back when Chambers was a telling his story.
 While talk of actual “Communism” isn’t as common today, the ideas associated with Communism are still very much alive.
-As Chambers recounts his personal conflicts and his reasons for getting involved in Communism, I think of today’s conflicted protestors who seek peace through means that will bring only violence.
-I see compassion turned into vice as idealists seek a better world through the destruction of this one.
+As Chambers recounts his personal conflicts and his reasons for getting involved in Communism, I think of the conflicted protestors of today, who seek peace through methods that will bring only violence.
+I see the virtue of compassion turned into vice as idealists push for a better world through the destruction of this one.
 Whittaker Chambers’ words have helped me to see what may be in the minds of those radicals, and what may be motivating them.
 He is not kind to Communism but he has empathy for those people with good intentions who choose to join it.

 My favorite parts of “Witness” are not political.
 They are Chambers’ descriptions of his childhood, his relationships with family members, and the way he described the people he met and worked with.
 He painted wonderful pictures with words.
 He was a thoughtful and masterful writer, certainly expected from a former editor of Time, but very unexpected from an ex-Communist informer.
 Instead of a wild-eyed screaming radical, he is a kind man who speaks with disarming clarity and honesty.